Lab-Brat/labbrat.net/content/blog/hugo_nginx.md

 Steps: `<zone_name>` -> `SSL/TLS` -> `Origin Server` -> `Overview` -> `Full (strict)`

-To make the website even more secure, it's possible to add an additional certificate to verify that all traffic from the webserver is received from Cloudflare's infrastructure.
+To make the website even more secure, it's possible to add an additional certificate to verify that all traffic from the web server is received from Cloudflare's infrastructure.
 Steps: Steps: `<zone_name>` -> `SSL/TLS` -> `Origin Server` -> `Authenticated Origin Pulls`

 After turning origin pulls toggle on, go back to the server and download Cloudflare's